bedrock-ws/voxelart/README.md

 ## Commands

 - `%foo` - Place the model named `foo`
-- `&swapxz yes` - Swap X and Y coordinates when placing model
+- `&swapxz yes` - Swap X and Z coordinates when placing model
-- `&swapxz no` - Don't swap X and Y coordinates when placing model
+- `&swapxz no` - Don't swap X and Z coordinates when placing model

 ## Links